wisemuffin/graphql-serverless-and-typescript/README.md

 # TODO

+- table name from env
+- nodemon or just get serverless offline to actualy restart graphql server properly
-how to handle errors in graphql
+- how to handle errors in graphql
+- migrations

 # Inital set up